Minerva: Reinforcement Learning with Verifiable Rewards for Cyber Threat Intelligence LLMs: Training the TextCNN Reasoning-Quality Classifier

-The architecture consists of an embedding layer, followed by 1D convolutions with multiple kernel widths (default 3/4/5), ReLU activations, max-over-time pooling, feature concatenation, dropout, and a 2-way linear classifier.
-We train with AdamW and cross-entropy loss for 5 epochs with batch size 128, reporting validation accuracy/precision/recall/$F_1$ after each epoch.
-We select hyperparameters via a grid search over learning rate $\{3\!\times\!10^{-4}, 6\!\times\!10^{-4}, 10^{-3}, 2\!\times\!10^{-3}, 4\!\times\!10^{-3}\}$, filters per kernel $\{256,384\}$, dropout $\{0,0.25\}$, embedding dimension $\{200,300\}$, and max token budgets $\{2048,3072\}$.
-The best model in our sweep uses learning rate $6\!\times\!10^{-4}$, kernels 3/4/5, 384 filters per kernel, embedding dimension 200, max tokens 3072, and dropout 0.25, achieving a validation accuracy of 0.828.
+The model is a standard TextCNN: an embedding layer followed by 1D convolutions with kernel widths 3, 4, and 5; ReLU activations; max-over-time pooling; feature concatenation; dropout; and a two-way linear classifier.
+We train with AdamW and cross-entropy loss for 5 epochs using batch size 128.
+Hyperparameters are selected by grid search over learning rate $\{3{\times}10^{-4},6{\times}10^{-4},10^{-3},2{\times}10^{-3},4{\times}10^{-3}\}$, filters per kernel $\{256,384\}$, dropout $\{0,0.25\}$, embedding dimension $\{200,300\}$, and maximum response-token budget.
+The deployed model uses learning rate $6{\times}10^{-4}$, 384 filters per kernel, embedding dimension 300, dropout 0.25, maximum response length 1024 tokens, and threshold 0.5.
+On the balanced validation split, it achieves 0.826 accuracy and $F_1=0.828$.